vanhoangkha/Networking-fundamentals/Day08_IPv4_Addressing_Part2.md

 R1# conf t

-// This enters interface configuration mode
+// This enters Giao diện Cấu hình mode

-R1(config)# interface gigabitethernet 0/0
+R1(config)# Giao diện gigabitethernet 0/0

-This can be shortened to 'g0/0' like they are listed in physical network maps.
+This can be shortened to 'g0/0' like they are listed in physical Mạng maps.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/df83bf09-c391-45b7-b1b4-41db061b84f4)

-// This sets the IP ADDRESS and SUBNET MASK of device
+// This sets the Địa chỉ IP and Mạng con MASK of device

-R1(config-if) #ip address 10.255.255.254 255.0.0.0
+R1(config-if) #Địa chỉ IP 10.255.255.254 255.0.0.0

 // This enables the device